TonyTTTTT/TW-Finance-Analysis/README.md

 # TW-finance-analysis
 This project aim to analysis&amp;predict the trend of Taiwan's finance

+## 2022/1/27
+- Finish the deployment of Jenkins pipeline on Oasis3 server that can automatic update the git repo. when run the pipeline.

 ## 2021/9/9
 - Use last 7 days diff as features to predict (tommorow's open - today's close), result still not good